COMP2150-Game-Design/COMP2150-Prac-07/README.md

 * Visual Studio Code or another text editor for your document

 ## Assignment deliverable
-Today you will be working on finishing up your assignment: doing some final week edits to your level, and organising your documentation.
+Today you will be working on finishing up your assignment: doing some final edits to your level, and organising your documentation.

 Depending on where you are up to, you might want to start at a different stage here.
 You may also be running a bit behind, and find it useful to spend time on Week 5 or 6 tasks.
 This is about what you can do to get your assignment ready for submission.
 For this reason, I have removed timings from this prac, but the intention is you'll spend about equal time on each of these tasks.
 If you are unsure, call over your teacher and have a chat.